-1. Empty The Water
+1. Empty the Water

-3. Fix The Closet Flange
+3. Fix the Closet Flange

-4. Changing The Flange
+4. Changing Flange

-Before you even start removing the old flange remember that you need to be extremely careful not to damage or break the drainpipes.
-Therefore, if you don’t feel like you can handle it all by yourself, we highly recommend you calling a professional plumber.
+Before you even start removing the old flange, remember that you need to be extremely careful not to damage or break the drainpipes.
+Therefore, if you don’t feel like you can handle this task all by yourself, we highly recommend calling a professional plumber.
+If you do decide to take on this project on your own, you can follow these next steps.

 Before you pull out the closet flange with a pry bar, use a chisel to cut it away.
 Now, make sure all the new materials you bought are by your side.
 Fit in the flange on the end of the iron.
-If it doesn’t meet the floor properly, use a chisel to cut more tiles away.
+If it doesn’t meet the floor properly, use a chisel to cut more floor tiles away.
 Bring out the rubber gasket and place it inside the flange and put the brass ring inside the rubber gasket.
-Start pressing it down gently with your hand until it is even.
-Insert the bolts in their places and firmly secure them using a spanner.
+Start pressing down gently with your hand until the ring is even.
+Finally, insert the bolts in their places and firmly secure them using a spanner.

-5. Reinstall The Toilet
+5. Reinstall the Toilet